jhoelzel/jhoelzel.github.io/_posts/2023-05-01-Headless-Services.md

 ```

 ### Discovering pods with DNS
+Now let us create a dnsutils container in the same namespace.
+With it, we can perform an dig command to query the A records for the headless service
 ```SH
 $ kubectl run -i --tty dnsutils --image=tutum/dnsutils --restart=Never -- sh
 If you don't see a command prompt, try pressing enter.